o3de/o3de.org/content/docs/userguide/char-animation-editor-custom-events-parameters-creating-eventdata-types.md

+description: ' Use EventData types to create custom parameters for motion events in &ALYlong;. '
+slug: char-animation-editor-custom-events-parameters-creating-eventdata-types
+title: Creating EventData Types
+---
 # Creating EventData Types<a name="char-animation-editor-custom-events-parameters-creating-eventdata-types"></a>

 You can create `EventData` types in a separate gem or directly in a game project's code\.
 Each parameterized motion event can contain more than one `EventData` object\.
 This makes it possible for users to attach an arbitrary number of `EventData` objects to a single event\.